-Turner et al (2013) reported their study on seven discussions, they found that when teachers gave students 110 opportunities to participate in the discussion and used students' familiar cultural references, the students 111 performed eagerly and actively which led to success in learning.
-According to the researchers, the teacher's 112 view of those linguistically and culturally diverse students made a big difference.
-Students' home language and 113 culture were not viewed as a deficit but as a practical resource in the group discussions and learning process.
-Wei, 114 2021).
+Turner et al (2013) reported their study on seven 4th and 5th-grade Latino ELLs' performance on mathematical problem-solving tasks in a 10-week after-school program.
+Through detailed analysis of the group discussions, they found that when teachers gave students opportunities to participate in the discussion and used students' familiar cultural references, the students performed eagerly and actively which led to success in learning.
+According to the researchers, the teacher's view of those linguistically and culturally diverse students made a big difference.
+Students' home language and culture were not viewed as a deficit but as a practical resource in the group discussions and learning process.

+Taken together, this line of research has shown that when mathematics teachers use culturally relevant pedagogy, bilingual ELLs have access to concept learning, and respond actively in the learning process (Aguirre and Zacvala, 2013; Ladson-Billings, 1995; I et al., 2020; Moschkovich, 2010; Turner et al., 2016).

+b) Mathematics concept teaching through translanguaging pedagogy

+Translanguaging pedagogy originated from Williams, a Welsh bilingual education scholar through his efforts to teach bilinguals both Welsh and English simultaneously (1994).
+Since then, Williams' concept of translanguaging has stimulated a lot of interest and has expanded to bilingual teaching and learning in the U.S. Research results have shown that translanguaging pedagogy has the significance of deepening and broadening our understanding of bilingual education and multilingual education.
+Translanguaging in bilingual education "is the act performed by bilinguals of accessing different linguistic features or various modes of what are described as autonomous languages, in order to maximize communicative potential" (Garcia et al, 2016; p.
+140).
+It challenges the traditional bilingual education pedagogy that views language learning as learning two separate languages in isolation, such as in the ESL/ENL program or one at a time as in the Dual Language program, or in percentages as in the Transitional Bilingual Education (TBE) program (DiNapoli and Morales, 2021; Prediger et al., 2019; Tai and Wei, 2021).
 Instead, translanguaging pedagogy is about communication and knowledge construction.
-It focuses on 115 language intersections and interrelations by using bilinguals' full linguistic repertoires, multimodal, multicultural, 116 and cognitive resources to access and learn both language and content knowledge (Garcia et al., 2016; Wei, 2018).
-117 Garcia et al (2016Garcia et al (, 2017)) argued for important requirements that bilingual teachers should meet, 118 such as translanguaging stance, design, and space in order to be effective in their translanguaging practices.
-119 According to Gacia et al ??2016, ??017), translanguaging stance refers to the teacher's belief that bilingual 120 ELLs have one holistic language repertoire composed of all languages they speak for the following four teaching 121 purposes: 122
+It focuses on language intersections and interrelations by using bilinguals' full linguistic repertoires, multimodal, multicultural, and cognitive resources to access and learn both language and content knowledge (Garcia et al., 2016; Wei, 2018).

+Garcia et al (2016, 2017) argued for important requirements that bilingual teachers should meet, such as translanguaging stance, design, and space in order to be effective in their translanguaging practices.
+According to Gacia et al (2016, 2017), translanguaging stance refers to the teacher's belief that bilingual ELLs have one holistic language repertoire composed of all languages they speak for the following four teaching purposes:

-123 1) To support students as they engage with and comprehend complex content and texts.
-2) To provide 124 opportunities for students to develop linguistic practices for academic contexts.
-3) To make space for students' 125 bilingualism and ways of knowing.
-4) To support students' socioemotional development and bilingual identities ??Garcia et al., 2017, p.
+- 1) To support students as they engage with and comprehend complex content and texts. - 2) To provide opportunities for students to develop linguistic practices for academic contexts. - 3) To make space for students' bilingualism and ways of knowing. - 4) To support students' socioemotional development and bilingual identities (Garcia et al., 2017, p.
 50).

-Consistent with that stance, the bilingual teacher's lesson design must have the 126 following three key components: 1) Construct and capitalize a cooperative and collaborative structure of learning 127 environment, 2) Collect relevant and appropriate varied multilingual and multimodal instructional resources 128 that draw on bilingual students' cultural experiences and prior education, 3) Use translanguaging pedagogical 129 practices, where the teacher helps bilingual students draw on their full linguistic repertoire, to support and 130 facilitate their use of it to learn content knowledge (Garcia and Kleyn, 2016, p.
+Consistent with that stance, the bilingual teacher's lesson design must have the following three key components:

+- 1) Construct and capitalize a cooperative and collaborative structure of learning environment, - 2) Collect relevant and appropriate varied multilingual and multimodal instructional resources that draw on bilingual students' cultural experiences and prior education, - 3) Use translanguaging pedagogical practices, where the teacher helps bilingual students draw on their full linguistic repertoire, to support and facilitate their use of it to learn content knowledge (Garcia and Kleyn, 2016, p.
 21).
-131